 This post describes how to move a file in Alteryx.
 To move or copy files in Alteryx use the Run Command tool.
-To copy a file in Alteryx is almost identical, simply replace the MOVE command with COPY or XCOPY.
-The change should be made in step 2, below.

 As the name of the tool suggests the tool runs command line scripts.
 Therefore anything that runs on the command line can also run in Alteryx.